 It’s easy to use Facebook as a one-stop-shop destination for your audience.
 But it’s time for nonprofits to begin using this platform as a means to get people to their website.

 The number of people that see your posts will increase as your content gets likes, comments, and shares.
 This is because Facebook both promotes content that offers ways to engage and shows posts to friends of people who interact with the content.
-To continue broadening your audience, you’ll need to post Facebook content with lots of opportunity for engagement.
+To continue broadening your audience, you’ll need to post Facebook content with lots of opportunities for engagement.

 Encourage clicks that direct back to your website by: